 It's common to experience dry skin in the wintertime when the air is dry.
 But this dry and cracked skin can also be a sign of a fungal infection, such as athlete's foot.
 Feet are the most vulnerable because they don't have oil producing glands that hydrate and combat the growth of fungal bacteria.

 You might also have eczema or other forms of dermatitis.
 According to the Mayo Clinic, you can easily identify eczema because it makes your skin red and itchy in addition to dryness.
 Eczema looks more like a rash than a simple cracking of the skin due to dehydration.

-Recommendation: If you suspect you have eczema, make an appointment with your dermatologist.
+The Remedy Rx: If you suspect you have eczema, make an appointment with your dermatologist.
 After a firm diagnosis, he or she can provide you with topical creams or medications to help alleviate the discomfort associated with these breakouts.

 You suddenly have trouble doing basic math

 If you've always been good with numbers but you've been noticing how difficult it's been lately to add up home project measurements or calculate a server's tip, take this symptom seriously.
 A sudden inability to calculate simple math equations may mean you're in the early stages of Alzheimer's disease.